 For the most part, I can pretty much maintain the same hair routine whether I am in California or Minnesota (don't ask me why), but when it comes to the desert conditions of Arizona, my strands throw their ends up in protest.
 Almost instantaneously, they become dry, brittle, dull, and devoid of any texture or bounce I've been able to create in other climates.
 Visit by visit, however, I've slowly been able to curate a new hair routine to help ease the transition and to create a head of hair I feel I comfortable going out in public with.
 So I thought I would share!
 Ahead, 13 of the best moisturizing hair products to try if you live in arid conditions.
 Another perk?
 Many can be found at the drugstore and/or are available in TSA-friendly sizes.
 Keep scrolling!

-Despite the fact I have a history of berating any oil tinged with yellow (most have stained my light blonde strands!), this gem of a treatment from Leonor Greyl proves to be the exception.
+Despite the fact I have a history of berating any oil tinged with yellow (most have stained my light blonde strands!), this gem treatment from Leonor Greyl proves to be the exception.
 Even though many of my other fellow Byrdie editors swear by the nourishing powers of this pre-shampoo treatment, I only just discovered it a couple of weeks ago after conducting a hair routine swap with my roomie and co-worker, Amanda Montell.
 Suffice to say, I'm now addicted and eating my words.
 (Read: So far, I haven't noticed any staining.)

 If my hair is suffering from extra dryness like when I'm visiting my parents just north of the Mexican border, I like to drench my strands in the stuff, let it marinate in a high bun for roughly 10 to 15 minutes, and then rinse it out thoroughly before getting on with the rest of my routine.
 My strands are left so velvety that I don't really need to apply a detangler, leave-in, oil, or shine spray thereafter.
 Of course, as a product junkie, I do anyway.

-Celebrity colorist Cassondra Kaeding first introduced me to this dynamic duo, and I've kept matching bottles in the bathroom at my parents' house ever since.
+Celebrity colorist Cassondra Kaeding first introduced me to this dynamic shower duo, and I've kept matching bottles in the bathroom at my parents' house ever since.
 Not only is it easy on the bank account and easy to snap up virtually anywhere you are (gotta love a good drugstore find!), but it also does a supreme job of moisturizing my dry, dehydrated strands whenever I'm in an arid climate that has my hair begging for moisture.

 Because my head usually harbors a hearty supply of dry shampoo, styling products, oil, and the like by the time I sud up, I like to do a double wash.
 This Dove formula gets my hair clean in a jiff and also keeps my color intact and hydration levels supple and sufficient.